Nancy O. Gallman

 - B.A., Psychology, cum laude, Yale College

 Nancy O. Gallman is a Ph.D. candidate in Early American History.
 Her dissertation, "Blood & Property: Spanish Law and Native Justice in the Florida–Georgia Borderlands, 1784–1821," is a comparative legal history of the eighteenth- and early nineteenth-century Spanish Florida borderlands.
-It examines the interactions between Spanish colonial law and the customary law of the Lower Creeks and Seminoles to show how a broadly defined, pluralistic system of law shaped the development of East Florida, where neither the Spanish nor Native peoples could dominate but where both had to adapt to the other.
+It examines the interactions between Spanish colonial law and the legal processes of the Lower Creeks and Seminoles to show how a broadly defined, pluralistic system of law shaped the development of East Florida, where neither the Spanish nor Native peoples could dominate but where both had to adapt to the other.
 She argues that, on the basis of mutual tolerance and restraint, this mixed legal culture reinforced Native sovereignty, promoted multiple conceptions of justice, race, gender, labor, and property, and, as a result, made East Florida a greater target of U.S. aggression in the early years of the new republic.
 This study of legal pluralism on the Florida–Georgia border refines our understanding of the role of Native law in the constitution of power during the revolutionary era.

 The working title of her manuscript is “American Constitutions: Life, Liberty, and Property in Spanish East Florida.”

 Major Field: U.S. History